-- The authenticated value of the common Name -CN component will contain the subscriber's name (First Name and Surname) and Tax ID number. - The authenticated value of the E-mail -E component will contain the subscriber's e-mail address. - The authenticated value of the Organization -O component will contain the name of the institution with which the subscriber has registered, i.e. the Bar Association or Bar Council. - The authenticated value of the Unit in Organization -OU component shall contain the name or company name of the Authorizer. - The authenticated value of the T-Title component will contain the role of the subscriber with the single value "Authorized" - The authenticated value of the geographic location component -ST will contain the town where the RA's main office is located.

-- The authenticated value of the State (Country)-C component will contain "ES". - The authenticated value of the SerialNumber component shall contain the subscriber's NIF or identifier according to ETSI EN 319 412-1.
-Additionally, a NIF/CIF component shall be included, represented by the following OID 1.3.6.1.4.1.16533.30.2.2), which shall contain the NIF/CIF corresponding to the Authorizer. - The authenticated value of the Given name G component will contain the first name of the Subscriber. - The authenticated value of the component Surname 1 "Surname" -SN will contain the Subscriber's first surname. - The authenticated value of the component with OID 1.3.6.1.4.1.16533.30.1 will contain the Subscriber's second last name.

-The value of the component with OID 1.3.6.1.4.1.16533.30.3 shall contain the numeric code of the Registration Authority defined in the O field.
+- The authenticated value of the common Name -CN component will contain the subscriber's name (First Name and Surname) and Tax ID number. - The authenticated value of the E-mail -E component will contain the subscriber's e-mail address - The authenticated value of the Organization -O component will contain the name of the institution with which the subscriber is linked, i.e. the Professional Association. - The authenticated value of the Unit in Organization -OU component will contain the Department or Unit to which the subscriber belongs - The authenticated value of the T-Title component will contain the subscriber's position, title or role in the organization. - The authenticated value of the geographic location component -ST will contain the town where the RA's main office is located. - The authenticated value of the State (Country)-C component shall contain "EN" - The authenticated value of the SerialNumber component shall contain the subscriber's TIN or identifier according to ETSI EN 319 412-1.
+Additionally, an Organization CIF component shall be included, represented by the following OID (2 1.3.6.1.4.4.1.16533.30.2), which shall contain the CIF corresponding to the institution linked to the subscriber. - The authenticated value of the Given name G component will contain the first name of the Subscriber - The authenticated value of the component Surname 1 "Surname" -SN will contain the first surname of the Subscriber - The authenticated value of the component with OID 1.3.6.1.4.1.16533.30.1 will contain the Subscriber's second surname - The value of the component with OID 1.3.6.1.4.1.16533.30.3 shall contain the numeric code of the Registration Authority defined in the O field.
 It shall be composed of a code corresponding to an internal coding of ACA, a slash "/" and the code of the EJIS Compatibility Test of the General Council of the Judiciary, if any.

-3.1.2.
-Meaning of the names
+3.1.2 Meaning of the names